 Camphor-containing massage topicals can help a variety of pain-based conditions, For example, one study in the IOSR Journal of Nursing and Health Sciences found that using camphor oil combined with warm mustard oil was more effective at relieving knee joint pain in women than warm mustard oil alone.
 Other pieces of research indicate that warming topicals can also oftentimes provide relief if arthritis is present.

 The one thing to keep in mind when using warming topicals is that these types of products should not be combined with other warming agents and devices.
-This includes ultrasound equipment, heat therapy, and other warming gels according to Sombra Professional Therapy Products.

 Use of cooling topicals